October 26, 2018

 In this article, we will explain how to determine if your system is a 32-Bit or 64-Bit system.
 Please scroll down to the instructions that are applicable to your operating system.

-Note: If you are not sure what operating system you are using please review the article on Finding Information About your System linked in the Related Articles section.
+Note: If you're not sure what operating system you're using, please review the article on Finding Information About your System linked in the Related Articles section below.

 - Open the Apple menu and choose About This Mac.

 - Click the System Report button.
 If you do not see a System Report button, click the More Info button and then click the System Report button.